Deputy Accidentally Shoots His Mother In Church

 If that were entirely true, then we wouldn’t be left wondering how a McCracken County deputy sheriff shot his own mother… In church… At a wedding.

-McCracken County deputy Cory Golightly escorted his mother to a wedding on May 2, 2015.
+McCracken County deputy Cory Golightly escorted his mother to a wedding.
 The wedding wasn’t in McCracken County.
 It was at the Bardwell Baptist Church in neighboring Carlisle County.

 Nevertheless, Golightly saw fit to carry a gun in his jacket.
 Why he felt he would need a gun at the wedding is beyond our imaginations, but I guess in Golightly’s world, a wedding can be a dangerous place.